Reflexology &

 His work laid the foundation for modern Reflexology and was continued by colleague Eunice Ingham, who created the first detailed western foot chart plotting all of the reflex points.
 Reflexology has continued to evolve over time, with the development of ear and facial mapping, and the introduction of new and innovative techniques that continue to support our health in a safe and gentle way.

-Reflexology Lymph Drainage (RLD) is an award winning technique developed by Reflexologist Sally Kay, that stimulates the lymphatic system.
-Research has shown it to be helpful in reducing Lymphoedema and support other conditions associated with pain and inflammation.
+Reflexology Lymph Drainage (RLD) is an award winning technique developed by Reflexologist Sally Kay, which stimulates the lymphatic system just by working on the feet.
+Evidence has shown this method to be very effective in managing Lymphoedema and can support other conditions associated with pain and inflammation.
 Click here to find out more about this treatment and if it could help you.

 Diagram of foot reflexology points, used to illustrate therapeutic zones targeted during treatments.